data2health/InvenioRDM/RPPR.md

 * Repository landscape analysis
 * Documentation & use cases
 * Branding and outreach
-- Guidebook content (Repository architecture and culture to support CTS, Best Practices for Disseminating CTS)
+- Guidebook content (Repositories and CTS; Discoverability of datasets)

 # Timeline (monthly)
 - 7/1/19 Landscape analysis of repositories, repository frameworks, and data catalogs